rails/solid_queue/README.md

 Note that the `duration` setting depends indirectly on the value for `concurrency_maintenance_interval` that you set for your dispatcher(s), as that'd be the frequency with which blocked jobs are checked and unblocked.
 In general, you should set `duration` in a way that all your jobs would finish well under that duration and think of the concurrency maintenance task as a failsafe in case something goes wrong.

+Jobs are unblocked in order of priority but queue order is not taken into account for unblocking jobs.
+That means that if you have a group of jobs that share a concurrency group but are in different queues, or jobs of the same class that you enqueue in different queues, the queue order you set for a worker is not taken into account when unblocking blocked ones.
+The reason is that a job that runs unblocks the next one, and the job itself doesn't know about a particular worker's queue order (you could even have different workers with different queue orders), it can only know about priority.
+Once blocked jobs are unblocked and available for polling, they'll be picked up by a worker following its queue order.

 Finally, failed jobs that are automatically or manually retried work in the same way as new jobs that get enqueued: they get in the queue for gaining the lock, and whenever they get it, they'll be run.
 It doesn't matter if they had gained the lock already in the past.

 ## Failed jobs and retries